relab/optilog_artifacts/fig10_config/README.md

 pip3 install python-dateutil
 ```

-Run script to generate the results, (first 5 secs of experiment data is not considered)
+Run script to generate the results, (first 5 seconds of experiment data is not considered)

 ```sh
 python3 throughput_avg.py output_data 5